DreamingRaven/rpi-sensor/list.md

 + pacman -Syyuu
 + pacman -Syu
 + pacman -S git sudo fish autossh openssh netctl
+# for the love of god get the kernel module in for rebooting
++ sudo modprobe bcm2835_wdt
++ then also make it permenant: https://wiki.archlinux.org/index.php/Kernel_module#Automatic_module_loading_with_systemd
+# if can install neovim
++ install neovim
++ set as default editor
 # create user with sudo
 + alarm ALL=(ALL) ALL
 # install package manager